Worst counties for distracted driving in Texas

 14.01 distracted driving crashes per 1,000 residents

 Bexar County, with its largest city San Antonio, ranks as the worst large county for distracted driving in Texas.
-In 2017, there were 24,021 crashes caused by distracted drivers, which was down 9% or 2,292 total crashes from 2016.
-Bexar is one of the largest counties in the state, just behind Tarrant in population—though it has nearly 3x as many distracted driving incidents per capita.
+In 2017, there were 24,021 crashes caused by distracted drivers, which was down 9%, or 2,292 total crashes, from 2016.
+Bexar is one of the largest counties in the state, just behind Tarrant in population — but it has nearly three times as many distracted driving incidents per capita.

 2. Wichita County